-“It needs to be borne in mind that there may be certain activities which the society perceives as immoral per se.
-It may include gambling (though that is also becoming a debatable issue now), prostitution etc. It is also to be noted that standards of morality in a society change with the passage of time.
+“It needs to be borne in mind, there may be certain activities which society perceives as immoral per se.
+It may include gambling (though that is also becoming a debatable issue now), prostitution et cetera.
+It is also to be noted, standards of morality in a society change with passage of time.
 A particular activity, which was treated as immoral few decades ago may not be so now.
 Societal norms keep changing.
-It cannot be denied that dance performances, in dignified forms, are socially acceptable and nobody takes exceptions to the same.
-On the other hand, obscenity is treated as immoral.
-Therefore, obscene dance performance may not be acceptable and the State can pass a law prohibiting obscene dances.
-However, a practice which may not be immoral by societal standards cannot be thrusted upon the society as immoral by the State with its own notion of morality.”
+It cannot be denied, dance performances, in dignified forms, are socially acceptable and nobody takes exceptions to same.
+On other hand, obscenity is treated as immoral.
+Therefore, obscene dance performance may not be acceptable and State can pass a law prohibiting obscene dances.
+However, a practice which may not be immoral by societal standards cannot be thrusted upon society as immoral by State with its own notion of morality.”

 – Hon’ble Justice A.K.
 Sikri, Indian Hotel and Restaurant Association v.
 State of Maharashtra, [Writ Petition (Civil) No. 576 of 2016].